Honeta/SnakeGame/README.md

 # SnakeGame
-A simply game - snake.
+A simply game - snake with a simple auto-mode.